HOME-OFFICE-IMPROVEMENTS-LTD/azure-marketplace-generator/packages/marketplace/vstorage-lifecycle-management/README.md

 - **Scalability**: Enterprise-grade storage solution that scales with your needs

 ## Support
-This solution is developed and maintained by HomeOfficeImprovements Ltd.
+This solution is developed and maintained by Home & Office Improvements Ltd.
-For support, please contact: support@homeofficeimprovements.com
+For support, please contact: info@hoiltd.com

 ## Version
 Current version: 2.1.0